 Each resource created in BigML can be associated to a project.
 Projects are intended for organizational purposes, and BigMLer can create projects each time a source is created using a --project option.
+For instance bigmler --train data/iris.csv --project "my new project"

-For instance will first check for the existence of a project by that name.
+will first check for the existence of a project by that name.
 If it exists, will associate the source, dataset and model resources to this project.
 If it doesn't, a new project is created and then associated.